melonsis/EveSyn/README.md

 $Env:PYTHONPATH += ";X:\EveSyn\src"
 ```
 4. Run the mechanism in ```mechanisms``` for original data synthesis (OriginalSyn), then run the corresponding mechanism under ```evmechanisms```.
+The EveSyn.py also gives an example that how to organize a one-click experiments with ```config.json```.

 ## Utility usage
 * ```\evmechanisms\werror.py``` - Calculate the workload error for a given hitory-related attributes file ```prefer.csv```.